francesco-vaselli/cmepda_vaselli/docs/source/index.rst

-.. cmepda-vaselli documentation master file, created by sphinx-quickstart on Mon Feb 15 10:12:14 2021.
+.. cmepda_vaselli documentation master file, created by sphinx-quickstart on Sun Feb 21 17:41:10 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to cmepda-vaselli's documentation!
+Welcome to cmepda_vaselli's documentation!
 ==========================================

 .. toctree::